Degus make great pets for older children and adults.

 Degus do wriggle a lot but once they’re at ease with you, they may sit on you and allow you to stroke them.

 NEVER pick your degu up by its tail, as it can be very painful and cause a condition called ‘tail-slip’.
 This is where the thin skin on the tail can tear off, exposing underlying tissue and bone.
 The only treatment for this is tail amputation.

 Degus do not need to be groomed, as they will clean themselves in their dust baths.

 Neutering is not routinely performed in degus.
 If you do not want your degus to have litters, then keep males and females in separate cages.

-You should be feeding your degu a diet that consists of good quality hay (such as Timothy hay), good quality pelleted food and a small amount of fresh greens (making up no more than 20% of their diet)
+You should be feeding your degu a diet that consists of good quality hay, good quality pelleted food and a small amount of fresh greens (making up no more than 20% of their diet)

 Degus can be fussy eaters, so take care when changing foods, and always ensure you change foods over gradually over a few days.

 NEVER feed your degu foods that are high in sugar (sucrose, glucose, fructose) or honey as this can cause diabetes and will make them very ill.
 If buying treats from a pet store, ensure that they specify their suitability for degus.